 - Add the raspberry puree and whip until combined.

 - Whip on high speed for a further minute, letting the frosting thicken.
-It should be silky smooth and thick enough to pipe. (if it isn't, read this article from The Kitchen Magpie about how to fix broken buttercream),
+It should be silky smooth and thick enough to pipe. (if it isn't, check the troubleshooting section in my Russian Buttercream post).

 How to assemble Raspberry Filled Cupcakes